danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 Once you start to crave lunch I would recommend you head up to a place called Monk Bodhi Dharma.
 You should be able to catch a tram from Brighton Beach to within 500m walking distance.
 It's not far.

+The address is:

-THe address is 202 Carlisle St, Balaclava (03) 9534 7250 _(yes, the irony, I know - the word Carlisle has come back to haunt me !)_.
+202 Carlisle St, Balaclava (03) 9534 7250

+_(yes, the irony, I know - the word Carlisle has come back to haunt me !)_

 Although this is a vegetarian restaurant, it's amazing.

 Plan the rest of your day to relax and just walk around.
 As the sun starts to set I need you to get yourself to the following address: